Iran–Pakistan relations: Non-belligerent policy and official viewpoint

 Difficulties have included disputes over trade and political position.
 While Pakistan's foreign policy maintains balanced relations with Saudi Arabia, the United States, and the European Union, Iran tends to warn against it, and raised concerns about Pakistan's absolute backing of the Taliban during the fourth phase of civil war in Afghanistan in the last years of the 20th century.
 Through a progressive reconciliation and chaotic diplomacy, both countries come closer to each other in the last few years.
 In the changing security environment, Pakistan and Iran boosted their ties by maintaining the warmth in the relationship without taking into account the pressures from international actors.

 On Iran's nuclear program and its own relations with Iran, Pakistan adopted a policy of neutrality and played a subsequent non-belligerent role in easing the tension in the region.
 Since 2006, Pakistan has been strategically advising Iran on multiple occasions to counter the international pressure on its nuclear program to subsequently work on civil nuclear power, instead of an active nuclear weapons program.
 On international front, Pakistan has been a great advocate for Iranian usage of nuclear energy for economics and civil infrastructure while it steadily stop any Iranian acquisition of nuclear weapons, fearing another nuclear-armed race with Saudi Arabia.

 In a speech at Harvard University in 2010, Pakistan's foreign minister Shah Mehmood Qureshi justified Iran's nuclear program as peaceful and argued that Iran had "no justification" to pursue nuclear weapons, citing the lack of any immediate threat to Iran, and urged Iran to "embrace overtures" from the United States.
 Qureshi also observed that Iran had signed the Nuclear Non-Proliferation Treaty and should respect the treaty.

 Iran and Pakistan have been described as competitors for influence in the Middle East by some geo-political analysts, who argue a nuclear-armed Iran could further agitate Pakistan.

 Both countries also have a history of mutual distrust, accusing each other of supporting religious and ethnic rebels within each other's borders.

+Oil smuggling

+According to a 2023 report, large-scale Iranian oil smuggling into Pakistan occurred through border areas of Balochistan, with nationwide distribution via routes such as Dera Ghazi Khan.
+The report estimated that about 10 million liters were smuggled monthly, facilitated by weak enforcement, and alleged the involvement of 90 government officials and 29 politicians, as well as petrol pump owners.
+More than 2.8 billion liters were being smuggled annually, causing economic losses exceeding PKR 60 billion.
+With about 76 dealers involved, the proceeds from the smuggling have also been used by terrorists.